electricbookworks/electric-book-workflow/index.md

 ---
-title: About the Electric Book Workflow
+book-title: The Electric Book Workflow
+title: About
 style: home
 ---